marccampbell/docker-logstash/README.md

 ### Requirements

 Logstash 1.2.1 is required.
-A new `input1` is required in logstash:
+A new `input` is required in logstash:

 ```
   tcp {